emsmallsey/movie-recommendations/README.md

 * Make an external data source request

 ## APPROACH USED
 I developed the basic logic first, leaving the complex design logic to last.
+This caused issues as I underestimated the effect responsive design would have on the logic.

 ## CHALLENGES FACED
 * Planning - I did not spend enough time planning how the complex design feature would affect the basic logic, and therefore spent a lot of time trying to make carousels work, leaving not a lot of time to spend on other additional features.